crowdsecurity/crowdsec-docs/crowdsec-docs/docs/profiles/cti_profile.md

 on_success: break
 ```

-Send a notification about a potential false positive to theHive and break the alert evaluation:
+Send a notification about a potential false positive and break the alert evaluation:

 ```yaml
 name: false_positive